dychen/django-tutorial/README.md

 	=== django-tutorial Config Vars
 	CLOUDAMQP_URL:              amqp://appNUMBERS_heroku.com:STUFF@NAME.cloudamqp.com/appNUMBERS_heroku.com

-Make a file in your testdjango directory called production_settings.py:
+Make a file in your project directory called production_settings.py (this should reside in the same level as your settings.py file):

 	DEBUG = False
 	TEMPLATE_DEBUG = False
-	BROKER_URL = '{Get this from CLOUDAMQP_URL}'
+	BROKER_URL = 'amqp://appNUMBERS_heroku.com:STUFF@NAME.cloudamqp.com/appNUMBERS_heroku.com'

 Then, add the following lines to the VERY bottom of testdjango/settings.py (you want to make sure the import overwrites all variables defined in the file):